wp-plugins/wp-ecommerce-shop-styling/readme.txt

 == Changelog ==

+*   2.5: fixed a bug with formatting of shipping costs and sending invoice only on successful payment
 *	2.3: added Czech translation and fixed a compatibility issue with qtranslate.
 *	2.2: added option to disable HTML for non wpsc mails,